UK Community Foundations

 UK Community Foundations (UKCF) is a registered charity that leads a movement of community foundations committed to positive social change in the UK through the development of “community philanthropy”.
 Community philanthropy involves people from all parts of a community working together locally to use the financial and other resources available to them to improve others’ lives.

-Previously Community Foundation Network, in February 2013 CFN relaunched as UK Community Foundations, with a renewed commitment to build thriving communities in the UK.
+Previously Community Foundations Network, in February 2013 CFN relaunched as UK Community Foundations, with a renewed commitment to build thriving communities in the UK.
 UKCF also has a role as national membership association for community foundations which encompasses negotiating and managing national grant-making and funding opportunities on behalf of its members and providing direct technical assistance to member community foundations through its network.
 As a membership organisation its work is governed and directed by a board drawn from its members.

 The network is collectively managing over £811m in endowment/endowed funds as of 2023 and distributes over £70m in grants each year.
 Community foundations manage funds donated by both individuals and organisations, while creating endowments and connecting donors to local needs.